aghorler/Potentially-Dangerous-File-Extension-Blocker/README.md

 ## Potentially Dangerous File Extension Blocker
-**Version 1.1.1 | 1 November 2022**
+**Version 1.2.0 | 25 November 2023**

 Block potentially dangerous file extensions from being downloaded in Chromium browsers.

 This extension is intended to be deployed by administrative policies, or installed normally for use by less-tech-savvy users, for the purpose of preventing the download of files with extensions that are potentially dangerous.

-The only required permissions is 'downloads' (to monitor downloaded files) and 'notifications' (to notify users of blocked downloads).
+The only required permissions is 'downloads' (to monitor downloaded files), 'notifications' (to notify users of blocked downloads), and 'storage' (to store extension options).

 #### How it works